probabilistic-numerics/probnum/docs/source/development/adding_to_the_api_documentation.rst

-ProbNum makes use of a number of Sphinx plugins to improve the API documentation, for example to parse this Jupyter notebook.
+ProbNum makes use of a number of Sphinx plugins to improve the API documentation, for example to parse Jupyter notebooks.
 The full list of used packages can be found in ``./docs/sphinx-requirements.txt`` and ``./docs/notebook-requirements.txt``.